-show that a tectono-thermal event occurred between 260 Ma and 240 Ma (e.g. Lepvrier et al., 1997; Lan et al., 2000; Nagy et al., 2001; Lan et al., 2003; Lepvrier et al., 2004; Nakano et al., 2007; Owada et al., 2007; Lepvrier et al., 2008, 2011; Sanematsu et al., 2011; Lai et al., 2014).
-Additionally, varying opinions about the geometry of block convergence prior to collision exist, and include: 1) the eastward subduction of the Indochina Block beneath the South China Block (Lepvrier et al., 1997; Lan et al., 2000; Lepvrier et al., 2004); 2) the westward (or southward in a paleogeographic sense, as below) subduction of the South China Block beneath the Indochina Block (Liu et al., 2012; Faure et al., 2014); and 3) the existence of a pair of subduction zones dipping in opposite directions (Lepvrier et al., 2008).
+1996, 2002, 2013), but syn-tectonic magmatic and metamorphic data show a tectono-thermal event that occurred between 260Ma and 240Ma (e.g. Lepvrier et al., 1997, 2004, 2008, 2011; Nagy et al., 2001; Lan et al., 2000, 2003; Owada et al., 2007; Nakano et al., 2007; Sanematsu et al., 2011; Lai et al., 2014).
+Additionally, varying opinions about the geometry of block convergence prior to collision exist, and include: 1) the eastward subduction of the Indochina Block beneath the South China Block (Lepvrier et al., 1997, 2004; Lan et al., 2000); 2) the westward (or southward in a palaeogeographic sense, the same below) subduction of the South China Block beneath the Indochina Block (Liu et al., 2012; Faure et al., 2014); and 3) the existence of a pair of subduction zones dipping in opposite directions (Lepvrier et al., 2008).

 Most areas of Laos are covered by virgin forest, which makes tracking the outcrops of the Dien Bien Phu ophiolitic suture difficult.
 Fortunately, granitoids are distributed broadly along the road from Phonsavan to Sam Neua in northern Laos, south of the junction between the Dien Bien Phu Suture and the Song Ma Suture (Fig. 2).
 It is widely accepted that the geochronological and geochemical data of granitic rocks can provide important information regarding the crustal evolution of tectonic plates.
-The geochronology and geochemistry of granitic rocks in northern Laos, however, are poorly known, due to their inaccessibility.
-In recent years we have collected more than 100 samples from different granitoid complexes in northern Laos in order to reconstruct the convergence processes of Southeast Asian blocks during the closure of the Paleotethyan Ocean.
+The geochronology and geochemistry of granitic rocks in northern Laos, however, is poorly known, due to their inaccessibility.
+In recent years we have collected more than 100 samples from different granitoid complexes in northern Laos in order to reconstruct the convergence process of Southeast Asian blocks during the closure of the Paleotethyan Ocean.